arundhatijaswal/AITED/README.md

 Development
 ===========================
-- Run `thesis2.py` to generate a thesis from "debate.org"
+- `thesis2.py` generates a thesis from "debate.org"
-- Run `TED_Talk.py` to generate the entire talk.
+- `TED_Talk.py` generates the entire talk.
 Inside the run function, the source of the thesis can be changed from "debate.org" to "NYT" to generate the thesis from New York Time's Room for Debate page
-- Run `quoteTest.py` to get a quote related to the topic
+- `quoteTest.py` fetches a quote related to the topic
-- Run `views2.py` to use the front end with the additional features like the dictionary, avatar, etc.
+- `views2.py` is used for the front end with the additional features like the dictionary, avatar, etc.

 Developers